As Christmas fast approaches, Mosaic are asking you to consider how you might support a local charity this year?

 Perhaps a few of you would like to join together and raise the money as a group?
 Or your child's school might like to get involved?

-Click here to visit our fundraising page to download resources.
+Click here to see our downloadable resources.